rewindio/gitfetch/README.md

 repositories.
 We use [Sidekiq](https://sidekiq.org) for running jobs in multiple threads.
 [rugged](https://github.com/libgit2/rugged) is not thread-safe/blocking background threads.

-*gitfetch* features a simple API (clone/fetch/push) and can run in multiple Threads concurrently.
+*gitfetch* features a simple API (clone/fetch/push) and can run in multiple threads concurrently.

 ---
 made with :heart: by Christian Schlack@[BackHub](https://backhub.co)